TayfunF/TayfunF/README.md

 ![Design & Development](https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif)

 EN:
-I'm from Turkey, and I improve my self about content on desing and web development.
+I'm from Turkey, and I improve myself about content on desing and web development.
 I really enjoy learning languages like html and java , framework like Bootstrap and library like jQuery.
 I also enjoy web development tools.

 TR: